REVERSE "What Ifs?"

 This exercise is kind of like imagining "revisionist history."
 Some historians play these games, pondering different outcomes such as "what if the Nazi's had won World War II...how would our world be different today?"

-Here are my reverse what ifs...
+Here are some of my reverse what ifs...

 • What if I had never met Doug?